 For example, our project Getblogger.
 It is a platform for a better business interaction between bloggers and advertisers.
-The founders already had a ready-made web platform and their own corporate style.
-When creating the mobile app, we of course introduced new items, but it all fit in with their style.
+The founders already had a ready-made web platform and corporate style.
+When creating the mobile app, we use mobile ux best practices to introduce new items, but it all fits in with their style.

 If a client comes to us without any brand identity, most often they already have an idea of a project’s name.
-We don't go as deep into this work as large design studios, that take weeks to make a logo, but we always try to provide a client with the best result in a short time.
+One of the UX design best practices is not to go as deep into this work and spend weeks as large design studios, but we always provide a client with the best result in a short time.

-It's hard to talk about identity in general, because each time it is something unique.
-Both the project itself and the client's requirements are unique.
-Our clients from the startup Shares came to us with just a name and a project idea.
-The idea was to make an application for convenient stock trading with the ability to copy investment portfolios of platform experts.
+It's hard to talk about identity in general, because each time it is something unique: both the project itself and the client's requirements.
+Our clients from the startup Shares came to us with just a name and a project idea to make an application for convenient stock trading with the ability to copy investment portfolios of platform experts.
 Initially the name was Alfa Team.
-We prepared a number of other options, so they decided to change the concept and came up with the name Shares.
+At the UX design discovery phase, we prepared a number of other options, so they decided to change the concept and came up with the name Shares.
 Within just two days we prepared a new logo and a presentation.
 The main idea of the logo was to combine the visual images of graphics visualizing market shares and the capital letter S in the name.

-In order to emphasize this idea in the design, we made a number of animations for the presentation, including an animation for the app loading screen.
+In order to emphasize this idea, we made a number of animations for the presentation, including an animation for the app loading screen.
 As a result, clients were happy, and the logo was accepted without any further changes.